cgroza/GraffiTE/README.md

 ```
 apptainer pull graffite_latest.sif docker://cgroza/graffite
 ```
-Of course, you can also reconfigure nextflow to use the Docker image without Apptainer if your system supports Docker .
+Of course, you can also reconfigure nextflow to use the Docker image without Apptainer if your system supports Docker.

 ## Important note